DarkKodKod/NESTool/README.md

 ## 2. Getting started

-Once NESTool is opened for the first time, it will create in the root of the executable, the file **mappers.toml** and **config.toml** if some of the configuration of the tool changes like the window size.
+Once NESTool is opened for the first time, it will create in the root of the executable, the file **mappers.toml** and **config.toml** .
+Only the last one if some of the configuration of the tool changes like the window size.

 <a name="TileSets"/>